 Wing Collection Ephemera

 The Newberry’s John M. Wing Collection on the History of Printing includes many examples of printed ephemera of all periods from the fifteenth century to today.
 Separately cataloged items may be found through the online catalog.
 Small collections were often classed under the call number ZC, for “small printing.”
-Larger collections are treated by subject (political pamphlets) or by genre (theater programs) Work by individual designers or collected by them can be accessed through the finding aids for each manuscript collection.
-The largest single concentration of printed ephemera, some 15,000 pieces, is in files of printing-industry related ephemera maintained by the Wing Collection curator.
-These can be accessed through an index of makers on the open shelf in the Special Collections reading room (4th floor).
+Larger collections are treated by subject (political pamphlets) or by genre (theater programs).
+Work by individual designers or collected by them can be accessed through the finding aids for each manuscript collection.
+The largest single concentration of printed ephemera, nearly 24,000 pieces and growing, is the John M. Wing Foundation Printing Ephemera Collection containing files of printing-industry related ephemera maintained by the Wing Collection curator.

 In April 2008, the Newberry produced an exhibit on ephemeral printing.

 In April 2015, the Newberry held an exhibition featuring examples of printed ephemera discovered during processing the Council on Library and Information Resources (CLIR) funded project to process nearly 30,000 items.
 A digital version of the exhibition is also available.